Yankees–Red Sox rivalry: 2013–2016: Red Sox champions again

-In 2013, the Red Sox took the regular season series over the Yankees 13–6.
+On April 16, 2013, the Yankees showed support to the victims of the Boston Marathon bombing, which occurred the day before, by holding a moment of silence prior to their game against the Arizona Diamondbacks.
+Following the third inning, the team further paid tribute by playing "Sweet Caroline", which is known as Fenway Park's traditional song, over the Yankee Stadium's loudspeakers.
+At the end of the year, the Red Sox took the regular season series over the Yankees 13–6.
 The Red Sox finished the season with the best record in the American League and went on to defeat the St. Louis Cardinals in the 2013 World Series to win their eighth World Series title, while the Yankees failed to make the playoffs.
 In 2014 the Yankees acquired Stephen Drew in exchange for Kelly Johnson in the first trade between the two teams since 1997.
 Both teams missed the playoffs in 2014, which was the first time in the wild card era.

-To start the 2015 edition of the rivalry, the first game at Yankee Stadium on April 10 went into extra innings ended up being one of the longest games ever played — at 6 hours and 49 minutes — going 19 innings, with the Yankees tying the game three times in the bottom of the 9th, 14th, and 16th.
+To start the 2015 edition of the rivalry, the first game at Yankee Stadium on April 10 went into extra innings ended up being one of the longest games ever played – at 6 hours and 49 minutes – going 19 innings, with the Yankees tying the game three times in the bottom of the 9th, 14th, and 16th.
 The Red Sox won the game, 6–5.
 The Yankees won the 2015 season series 11–8, including going 7–2 at Fenway Park.
 Towards the end of the 2016 season in September, the Yankees headed to Fenway Park trailing the first place Red Sox by only four games.
 The Yankees ended up getting swept and blew late-inning leads in three of the four games, including giving up five runs in the ninth inning of the first game.
 The sweep has been dubbed "Boston Massacre II" in reference to the 1978 four-game sweep of the Red Sox by the Yankees at Fenway.